What You Should Pack

 - Historical Studies-Social Sciences Library (main lobby near elevator)

-There will be an Information Desk located in Bloomberg Hall.
+There will be an Information Desk located in Bloomberg Hall - Office 106A.
 Katie Keith, the PiTP Program Assistant, will be available during program breaks between 8:15 am and 5:45 pm Monday-Friday.
 Katie can also be reached at email@example.com.

 There will also be Institute staff assisting during lectures and meals.
 They will be wearing nametags with “Staff” on them.
 The Reception Desk in Fuld Hall is staffed 24 hours a day, 7 days a week either by a receptionist or a Public Safety Officer.

 All lectures will be given in Bloomberg Hall.
 Any unexpected or last minute changes will be posted on the PiTP webpage, the PiTP Facebook group and on a flyer on the PiTP bulletin boards.
-A schedule is available on the PiTP website under "Program Information."
+A schedule will be available on the PiTP website under "Program Information."

 There will be a PiTP bulletin board positioned in the IAS Bloomberg Hall Common Room.
 Messages to participants about special activities and the day’s events will be posted there.
 Please be certain to check the bulletin board a few times a day.
 Program schedule changes or other important announcements will also be posted on the PiTP webpage and the PiTP Facebook group.